maheshsabnis/mayfinastra/ng-fin-app/README.md

 - Service
   - Injectable objects used at application Level
   - e.g. An object that is used to make HTTP Calls to REST APIs

+- FullStack
+  - JavaScript Front-End, API Middleware, Server-Side App and Database
+    - Angular/React/Vue/Ember, REST API (JAVA Spring Boot), JAVA Server-Side App, Oracle, MS-SQL, MySQL, etc or NoSQL DB, (JAVA FullStack)
+    -  Angular/React/Vue/Ember, REST API (Microsoft .NET Core), ASP.NET Core Server-Side App, Oracle, MS-SQL, MySQL, etc or NoSQL DB (Microsoft FullStack)
+    -  Angular/React/Vue/Ember, REST API (Node+Express), Node+Express+Sequelize+Other Modules Server-Side App, Oracle, MS-SQL, MySQL, etc or NoSQL DB (Pure JavaScript FullStack with Isomorphic Apps)
+    - Blazor, a .NET Runtime in Browser with C# Code, Pure Component Based using C#

+- Practices to be followed while designing UI for Line-of-Business (LOB) Apps

+  - Plan for Models e.g. Entity Classes, Logic Classes and Utility Classes for the Front-End
+  - do not write logic into the component class
+  - If the UI is Complex then use following strategies to manage the UI
+    - Create a Re-Usable Component if same complex UI is repeated e.g. Tables, Lists, etc.
+    - Avoid Hard-Coding for Data Properties when the UI (e.g. table) is generated dynamically
+    - Decide wisely for Parent-Child Relationships across the Components
+      - Understand 'COMPONENT-LIFECYCLE' properly
+- Parent-Child Component Communication
+  - Create a Re-Usable Component by following below rules
+    - Make sure that the UI is consistent across all of its parents
+    - The component MUST define @Input decorated public property for accepting data from the parent
+    - If the Component wants to emit data to patent, then there must be an 'EventEmitter<T>' event declared and its MUST be decorated by @Output decorator to emit the data
+    - @Input applied on public property to accept data, from @angular/core
+      - The property decorated with @Input will be used for property binding
+    - EventEmitter<T>, class from  @angular/core , used to define an event for emitting data from parent-to-child
+      - T is the type of data (string, number, etc.) to be emitted
+      - The method 'emit()' will be used to emit data from child to parent
+      - The EventEmitter decorated with @Output is used for 'event-binding' in parent component
+        - The Parent Component MUST subscribe to it
+    - @Output, decorator from  @angular/core, applied on EventEmitted event so that when an event is emitted from child, it will be bubbled-up to parent
+  - USing the @ViewChild or View Encapsulation
+    - Using @ViewChild, means that the Parent Holds  reference of child Component and it update the child component explicitly
+- Publish-Subscribe Component Communication Patterns